Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 #### Step 4: Test Write Access to Customer Data with Admin User
 - Action:
   - Open test/http/AdminService.http file.
-  - Change the username to incident.support@tester.sap.com (admin role).
+  - Change the username to 'incident.support@tester.sap.com' (admin role), password : 'initial'.
-  - Go to  Line 12 and run the the POST /odata/v4/admin/Customers request (Click on Send Request).
+  - Go to Line 12 and and click on 'Send Request' to run 'POST {{server}}/odata/v4/admin/Customers' request.

   Results:
   - ✅ Here is a sample audit log **PersonalDataModified** for one customer entity.
 In your log, the timestamp matches the current timestamp.